 I began by making images of a series of one word poems (pwoermds), then etched them in glass using a high speed laser cutter.
 Over time, I reworked these into physical objects meant to be handled, turned about in the hands, held up to light and experienced.
-They are very tactile.
+They are very tactile and crave light and movement.
 It would be senseless to frame them or hang them on a wall— they just don’t work that way.

 The photographs in this collection replicate this experience of handling and seeing, and duplicate the variations of this experience in different kinds of light, at different times of the day.

-Dichroic glass is wonderfully gaudy and transient, a passionate and lively material, filled with clandestine colors that change and engage playfully throughout the day, depending on the angle of view, the light, the weather, or even what is reflected, sky, face, or earth.
+Dichroic glass is wonderfully gaudy and transient, a passionate material filled with clandestine colors that change and engage playfully throughout the day, depending on the angle of view, the light, the weather, or even what is reflected, sky, face, or earth.

 I love glass in general because it is inherently responsive.
-Lively and reflective by nature, it participates in the environment.
+Lively and reflective, it participates in the environment.
 It doesn’t exclude the world around it.
 It fits these poems because they too invite participation, never settling on meaning.